merlinthemagic/MTM-Redis/README.md

 # MTM-Redis

-## What is this?
+## What is # MTM-Redis-Api?

-Redis using PHP, async pub/sub
+Access Redis using PHP, async pub/sub

 ### Get a connection: